adap/flower/examples/quickstart-lerobot/README.md

 flwr run .
 ```

 Run the project in the `local-simulation-gpu` federation that gives CPU and GPU resources to each `ClientApp`.
 By default, at most 4x`ClientApp` (using ~2 GB of VRAM each) will run in parallel in each available GPU.
 Note you can adjust the degree of paralellism but modifying the `client-resources` specification.
+Running with the settings as in the `pyprojec.toml` takes 1h in a 2x RTX3090 machine.

 ```bash
 # Run with the `local-simulation-gpu` federation